estarlincito/clizen/README.md

 ### Commands

 Actions your CLI performs.
-Can be `repeatable: true` for multiple occurrences.
+Can be `repeatable: true` for multiple occurrences or `default: true` to run when no commands are specified.

 ```ts
 const demo = command(